 - A.1 Overview.
 The information in this appendix is intended for consideration by flight operations management personnel responsible for creating policies and procedures regarding the use of automated systems that generate ABAR.
 As such, it provides background information for management purposes and is not intended as an operational guide for pilots. - A.2 Design Philosophy.
-In general, an ABAR system will reflect to what degree the weight of an aircraft can be transferred to a deceleration force via the wheel brakes when the anti-skid activates during a friction-limited event.
+An ABAR system is a report given describing a level of braking action using data from the aircraft.
+It will reflect to what degree the weight of an aircraft can be transferred to a deceleration force via the wheel brakes when the anti-skid activates during a friction-limited event.
 An ABAR system can be located either remotely or onboard an aircraft and uses the aircraft's data to produce a standardized indication of wheel braking performance. - A.2.1 ABAR systems are the most accurate and objective means of observing and reporting aircraft braking action.
 The use of aircraft data to generate an ABAR can mitigate the human errors resulting from inadequate training, inexperience, or cognitive bias that may occur with a Pilot Braking Action Report (PBAR). - A.2.2 The data recorded by the ABAR system during the landing roll is used to: - 1.
 Isolate the mechanical wheel braking forces from all other forces contributing to deceleration, as well as identify when wheel braking is friction limited; and - 2.
-Map those forces to the scale used to make braking action reports. - A.2.3 ABAR systems may come from different vendors and apply to different aircraft.
+Map those forces in friction-limited conditions to the scale used to make braking action reports. - A.2.3 ABAR systems may come from different vendors and apply to different aircraft.
 A means of assuring that all systems operate within minimum, industry-based engineering standards, is through demonstrated compliance with ASTM E3266, Standard Guide for Friction-Limited Aircraft Braking Measurements and Reporting.
 Compliance ensures a minimum degree of confidence in all ABAR systems and facilitates a harmonized communication of wheel braking capability between aircraft with similar performance characteristics.
 (Refer to Advisory Circular (AC) 25-32, Landing Performance Data for Time-of-Arrival Landing Performance Assessments.) - A.2.4 Aircraft systems may also transmit data that is not visible to the flightcrew.
 Data not visible to the pilot is not considered part of the ABAR, and may be utilized for other data analysis purposes.